 Skip advert

 Advertisement - Article continues below

-The Scala’s suspension is very well judged – it rides just as well as an equivalent Volkswagen Golf, especially when specced with 16-inch wheels.
+The Scala’s suspension, when specced with 16-inch wheels, is very well judged at higher speeds and rides just as well as an equivalent Volkswagen Golf.
 The suspension makes a bit more noise over bumps than its German counterpart, but it provides an impressively comfortable ride for a car of this price.

-The Skoda Scala has a fairly basic engine line-up made of two petrols, although the smallest 1.0-litre is available in two different power outputs: 94bhp or 108bhp.
-If you want the most powerful version, there’s the 1.5-litre with 148bhp.
+The Skoda Scala has a fairly basic engine line-up made of two petrols, although the smallest 1.0-litre is available in two different power outputs: 94bhp or 114bhp.
+If you want the most powerful Scala, there’s the 1.5-litre with 148bhp.

-The lower-powered 1.0-litre version needs a lengthy 10.9 seconds to reach 62mph from a standstill and is only offered with a five-speed manual gearbox.
-The more potent 114bhp variant manages 0-62mph in 9.8 seconds, has a 125mph top speed, and comes with a choice of a six-speed manual or seven-speed DSG automatic.
+The lower-powered 1.0-litre version needs a lengthy 10.8 seconds to reach 62mph from a standstill and is only offered with a five-speed manual gearbox.
+The more potent 114bhp variant manages 0-62mph in 9.5 seconds, has a 126mph top speed, and comes with a choice of a six-speed manual or seven-speed DSG automatic.
 The 1.5-litre improves on those figures with an 8.2-second 0-62mph time and a 137mph top speed in both manual and automatic forms.

 Despite the punchier performance of the 1.5-litre petrol, we recommend the cheaper, yet still excellent 114bhp 1.0-litre TSI for most buyers.
-Performance is adequate for most everyday situations thanks to the engine’s decent torque and the Scala’s relatively lightweight – it’s marginally quicker than the turbocharged 1.0-litre versions of key rivals like the Kia Ceed and Volkswagen Golf.
+Performance is adequate for most everyday situations thanks to the engine’s decent torque and the Scala’s relatively lightweight.

+Skip advert